 Access to public financing has been made more challenging by a global contraction of commercial and consumer credit markets, and there has been an erosion of investor confidence and risk tolerance.

 However, a period of monetary easing may ameliorate these conditions.
-The ongoing wars in Ukraine and the Middle East may present additional worldwide economic uncertainties.
+The ongoing wars in Ukraine and the Middle East and the threat of tariffs from the US may present additional worldwide economic uncertainties.
 These factors may affect the ability of the Company to obtain equity or debt financing in the future on terms favourable to the Company or at all.
 Any or all these economic factors and other factors not explicitly identified herein may cause a decline in asset values that could result in impairment losses.
 If such conditions continue, the Company's operations could be negatively impacted, and the trading price of its common shares may be adversely affected.